 Region 8 is comprised of Brown, Daviess, Greene, Lawrence, Martin, Monroe, Orange and Owen Counties in South Central Indiana.
-The total population of Region 8 has consistently experienced slow growth of less than 1% per year, increasing from 318,309 in 2011 to 320,358 in 2015.
+The total population of Region 8 has consistently experienced slow growth of less than 1% per year, increasing from 320,358 in 2015 to 323,457 in 2017.

 The unemployment rate in Region 8 is nearly always higher than the State unemployment rate.
-However, in recent years the region has enjoyed a steady decline in unemployment from an average of 8.3% in 2012 to an average of 5.4% in 2015.
+However, in recent years the region has enjoyed a steady decline in unemployment from an average of 8.3% in 2012 to an average of 4.1% in 2018.
 This has been welcome news for the residents of Region 8.

-According to the Quarterly Census of Employment and Wages report from DWD, in 2015 there were 114,304 jobs in the eight-county area that comprises Region 8.
-As illustrated by the chart below, the top 5 industry sectors in the region are Educational Services, Manufacturing, Health Care and Social Services, Accommodation and Food Services, and Retail Trade.
+According to the Quarterly Census of Employment and Wages report from DWD, in 2017 there were 117,910 jobs in the eight-county area that comprises Region 8.
+As illustrated by the chart below, the top 5 industry sectors in the region are Government, Health Care and Social Services, Manufacturing, Accommodation and Food Services, and Retail Trade.
 These industries account for 68% of the total employment opportunities available within the region.

-As indicated in the chart to the right, growth projections for 2022 indicate these key industry sectors will continue to expand and more workers will be needed to fill openings.
+As indicated in the chart below, growth projections for 2026 indicate these key industry sectors will continue to expand and more workers will be needed to fill openings.
 In addition to these sectors, there are other industry sectors such as defense related jobs, life sciences and agribusiness that also are important to the region's economy.
 Because many of the jobs from these sectors are classified within the industries included in this chart, it is often difficult to illustrate their significance when looking at traditional labor market information.
 For example, medical products manufacturing is an essential part of life sciences initiatives in the region, but in the data above, these jobs are included within the manufacturing industry.